(Rather than fact, these are the beliefs of Saphriel's people)

 God of the cosmos, stars, sky, and creation.
 Not commonly worshiped, but a great power recognized by most races.
 Little is given in their respect, as beyond the story of creation there is nothing else known about them.
 They are mostly depicted as a man draped in flowing robes and capes made of the night sky, decorated with stars and lights.

 God of wildlife and the hunt as well as the creator of werewolves and the realm of the Hunt.
 They are almost always depicted as a man, but very rarely they are shown as a woman.
 They are always depicted, regardless of gender, as a younger humanlike figure dressed in the attire of a hunter.
 Not commonly worshiped, besides by hunters and trappers.
 For those chosen to become a champion of Perities, many gifts of the hunt are given to them, and they become known as Hearn.

-God of magic and the ruler and creator of the aether realm which serves as the source of all magic, excluding dark and holy.
-He is also known as the father of elementals, powerful sentient constructs of raw elements of magic such as fire, ice, water, earth, and lightning.
+God of magic and the ruler and creator of the aether realm, which serves as the source of all magic, excluding dark and holy.
+He is also known as the father of elementals, powerful sentient constructs of magic.
 He is mostly worshiped by mages, and much like Perities is almost always portrayed as a male elder man or high elf, sometimes depicted with a long, flowing beard, depending on race.
-His devout worshipers could potientally become one known as an Arcanist, with powerful gifts of magic.
+His devout worshipers could potientally become one known as an Esoteris, with powerful gifts of magic.